Withdrawing the offer

 •whether at the time the contract, mortgage or guarantee was entered into or changed, the credit provider knew, or could have ascertained by reasonable inquiry of the debtor at the time, that the debtor could not pay in accordance with its terms or not without substantial hardship;

 •the terms of other comparable transactions involving other credit providers and, if the injustice is alleged to result from excessive interest charges, the annual percentage rate or rates payable in comparable cases.

-Just because a transaction exhibits one of the above factors does not render that transaction unjust (see Bendigo and Adelaide Bank Ltd v Karamihos NSWCA 17 at 62 per Macfarlan J, which considered similar provisions of the Contracts Review Act).
-A contract may be found unjust even though none of the s 76(2) criteria are present (Barker v GE Mortgage Solutions Ltd QCA 137 at 64).
+Just because a transaction exhibits one of the above factors does not make that transaction unjust (see Bendigo & Adelaide Bank Ltd v Karamihos NSWCA 17 at 62 per Macfarlan J, which considered similar provisions of the Contracts Review Act).
+A contract may be found unjust even though none of the section 76(2) criteria are present (Barker v GE Mortgage Solutions Ltd QCA 137 at 64).
 If the court is satisfied that in the circumstances, at the time the relevant credit contract, mortgage or guarantee was entered into or changed, the credit contract, mortgage or guarantee was unjust; the court may “reopen” the relevant transaction (s 76(1) NCC).

 To determine if a contract term is unjust, consideration must be given to the circumstances in which the term or arrangement was made (see Wolfe v Permanent Custodians VSCA 331 (22 November 2013)).

 However, the court cannot have regard to any injustice arising from circumstances that were not reasonably foreseeable when the credit contract, mortgage or guarantee was entered into or changed (s 76(4) NCC).

 2 If the transaction is reopened as unjust, what remedy should a court grant the debtor?